camunda/camunda-docs-manual/content/update/minor/72-to-73/index.md

 * [Replacing Jackson 1 with Jackson 2]({{< relref "#replacing-jackson-1-with-jackson-2" >}})

-## Replace ngDefine with requireJS
+## Replace ngDefine With requireJS

 As of version 7.3, the use of [ngDefine][ng-define] in Cockpit and Admin Plugins is deprecated.
 You are encouraged to use [requireJS][requirejs] instead.